 On the commencement of the war with France in 1778 Phillip sought a return to the British navy, and he was promoted commander of the fireship Basilisk on 2 September 1779, being later posted to the Ariadne 20 on 30 November 1781, and serving in the Downs and in convoy duty to the Elbe in the early part of 1782.
 During November 1782 he sailed out of Portsmouth on a cruise to the westward with a small squadron under the orders of Commodore John Elliott.

 Meanwhile in the autumn of 1782 Phillip had been consulted by the secretary of state, Thomas Townsend, the future Lord Sydney, on the feasibility of attacking Spanish possessions in South America.
 His advice proposed an attack on Buenos Aires and Montevideo before proceeding into the Pacific to attack the Spanish possessions there, with the ultimate aim being to capture Manila in conjunction with the British East India fleet.
 In January 1783 he sailed in command of the Europe 64 under the orders of Captain Robert Brice Kingsmill of the Elizabeth 74 with a small squadron to attempt these aims, but a storm in the Bay of Biscay dispersed the squadron and it was with much difficulty that he proceeded to the East Indies alone.
-Here he found that peace had already broken out, so the Europe returned home in May 1784 whereupon Phillip left his command to spend a year in the south of France, where he apparently provided intelligence on the strength of the French and Spanish navies.
+Here he found that peace had already broken out, so the Europe returned home in May 1784 whereupon Phillip left his command to spend a year in the south of France, from where he provided intelligence on the strength of the French and Spanish navies at the behest of Evan Nepean, the under-secretary of state at the Home Office, who had responsibility for the collection of naval intelligence.

 To the surprise of many, and despite the doubts of the first lord of the Admiralty, Lord Howe, he was selected by Lord Sydney to settle a convict colony in New South Wales in 1786.
 Setting sail on 13 May 1787 with a commodore s broad pennant in the newly commissioned Sirius 24, Captain John Hunter, and with ten other vessels in company forming the first fleet , he reached Botany Bay, New South Wales, on 18 January of the following year where he assumed the position of governor and captain-general.
 The poor produce grown locally could not supplement their initial supplies, so the Sirius was despatched to purchase provisions from the Cape in October.
 Following her return in May 1789 there was little improvement in conditions, and with the troops in a mutinous state it took all of Phillip s immense character to maintain order.
 In the meantime he forged a friendship with the aborigines despite initial provocation and his receiving a spear wound to the shoulder during one misunderstanding.
 It was no surprise that the government tried to retain him in his position, but his wish to return to England was supplemented by illness, and he left for home on 11 December 1792 aboard the Atlantic, Lieutenant Richard Bowen, arriving back in England in May 1793 where he was granted a 500 pension.